 While losing one or two forex trades is normal, losing five or six in a row can completely destabilise your trading.
 But even the most successful traders have more losing trades than winning trades in any given year, which indicates a loss is just a part of the system.

 The key is to maximise profits on the winning trades and minimise losses on the losing ones.
 You should also develop the right attitude of a successful trader.

 The Graphic of Continuously Losing Trades

-Here, I discuss a few tips on coping with losing streaks which I’ve picked up over the years from some of the best in the business:
+Here, we discuss a few tips on coping with losing streaks, as shared by some of the best in the business:

 Keep a Detailed Trading Diary and Understand Trading Statistics

 Think of a trade journal as a map of your journey to sustained successful trading, which can only happen if you keep a log of all your trading activities, complete with a record of the emotions involved.

 By keeping track of everything that happens before, during, and after you execute a trade, you will be able to evaluate your performance objectively.
 The details you’ve logged will also help you:

 - Develop and execute a good trading plan